shruthi2574/NLP-Based-Tollywood-Movie-Recommendation-System/README.md

 # 🎬 NLP-Based Tollywood Movie Recommendation Chatbot

-This is a Natural Language Processing (NLP)-based command-line chatbot that recommends **Tollywood movies** to users based on their emotional state.
+An NLP-powered chatbot that suggests **Tollywood movies** based on your current emotional state — but with a twist!
-Instead of reinforcing emotions, it smartly suggests movies from the **opposite emotional category** to uplift or balance the user’s mood.
+It recommends **movies from the opposite mood** to uplift and improve your emotional well-being.

 ---

 ## 🔍 Features

-- 🧠 Detects emotions from user input using sentiment analysis (TextBlob)
+- 🧠 Detects user emotion via sentiment analysis (TextBlob)
-- 🎭 Supports multiple emotions: happy, sad, angry, fear, and neutral
+- 🎭 Supports moods: happy, sad, angry, fear, and neutral
-- 🎥 Recommends 10 random Tollywood movies **opposite to the detected mood**
+- 🎥 Recommends 10 uplifting Tollywood movies per session
-- 🔁 Conversational chatbot experience in the terminal
+- 🤖 Runs interactively in Google Colab (no setup required)
-- 🗂️ Categorized movie database for each emotion
+- 🗂️ Custom movie database mapped to emotional states

 ---